 - These amounts reflect potential monthly costs.
 Insurance costs may be substantially higher in areas of the country subject to natural disasters, like hurricanes.

 12. Business License and Permits: $1,200 to $4,300

 - These are general estimates for permits and licensing that may be required by local and state governments.

-- You must pay the franchisor $5,000 when you sign the Franchise Agreement and it will spend this amount on a grand opening program for initial marketing, advertising, and promotions in your Territory.
+- You must pay to the franchisor $5,000 when you execute a Franchise Agreement.
+The franchisor will spend this amount on an opening advertising program for initial marketing, advertising, and promotions in your Territory.

-- Your Grand Opening must be held within 30 to 45 days after your Bakery opens.
-The minimum amount to be spent for your Grand Opening will be $5,000, but you may be required to spend up to $7,000.
+- Your grand opening must be held within 30 to 45 days after your Bakery opens.
+The minimum amount to be spent for your Opening Advertising Program will be $5,000, but you may be required to spend up to $7,000.

 - This estimate does not cover the cost of samples you may purchase from other Bakeries to promote the opening of your Bakery.